CSC207-2024F-UofT/FizzBuzz/README.md

 Before we begin, note that IntelliJ is made by the same company as PyCharm, so it should feel quite familiar to you, with the only difference being that we'll be working with Java code instead of Python code of course!

+### Aside: getting to know markdown
+The markdown format is commonly used for things like readme files, as they allow for simple syntax to be incorporated, which allows for basic typesetting when viewed while still being a plaintext format.

+Below is a blank checkbox:
+- [ ] Put an X in the [ ] to mark this as done!

+You can edit this file directly to check off these checkboxes throughout the lab to mark things as done.
+Do so now for the checkbox above.

+And now, back to Fizz Buzz!

 ## Fizz Buzz